1/21/2019 1:00 PM

 Eating Meditation: An awareness of food, and the mindful understanding of the entire process of nourishment and eating is included in the practice at retreats.
 Retreatants are encouraged to bring the same calm, focused attention to eating as is brought to sitting and movement.
 Mindful eating is a wonderful context for the arising of insights.
 Every bite of food we eat contains, rain, sun, earth and the work of many, many beings.

 Dharma Talks and guided meditations: Each day, the teachers present a different set of teachings that are central to practicing mindfulness and compassion.
 These teaching can be applied to our own experience.
 Sometimes the talks focus on retreat practice, and sometimes they offer teachings for wise living in the world.

 The price of the retreat includes accommodation for 5 nights and all meals for the duration of the retreat.

+Financial support or work exchange opportunities may be available for this program.
 There is special funding allocated to People of Color (POC), Queer people, folks with serious medical conditions, and young adults (age 18-24).
 Funding is offered on a first-come, first-serve basis.
 Financial support is budgeted per class, retreat or event and because of high demand, can run out quickly.
-Please email email@example.com for more information.
+For more information, please contact: firstname.lastname@example.org

 Please note that the price of the retreat covers accommodation, food, facilities, and other InsightLA expenses.
 To allow the teachers to continue their dharma work, support from the students is needed.
 There will be an opportunity to contribute at the end of the retreat to the teachers.